 L. Euler.
 Elements of Algebra.
 Tarquin Publications, 2006.

 A. Heefer.
 The Origin of the Problems in Euler's Algebra. (unpublished), 2005.

 About the author

 Chris Sangwin is a member of staff in the School of Mathematics at the University of Birmingham.
-He is a Research Fellow for the Higher Education Academy MSOR Network.
 He has recently edited a version of Euler's Elements of Algebra, see the review in this issue of Plus.
 He has also written the popular mathematics books Mathematics Galore!, with Chris Budd, and How round is your circle? with John Bryant.